mrs-brubotics/documentation_brubotics/source/Simulation_load.rst

 To modify the joint values and see how they change you will have to download a package.
 Copy paste the following command in your terminal.
 Make sure to replace <your_ros_version> with the code name of the ROS version you are using.
-So for Melodic, replace it with melodic!
+So for Noetic, replace it with noetic!
 This should download the missing package.(Normally already installed with the Droneswarm Brubotics installation.)

 .. code-block:: shell